banescuema101/ML-fireflood-alert-system/README.md

 ## Idea and Motivation

 Forest fires are one of the most critical environmental threats in Europe, affecting ecosystems, human safety, and climate.
-This project explores the potential of **Land Surface Temperature (LST)** data (from the Copernicus Sentinel-3 mission) in order to detect abnormal heating patterns that may indicate fire events.
+The project aims to develop a prototype Large Language Model (LLM) capable of retrieving satellite datasets through the Copernicus Open Access Hub and using them to accurately predict areas at risk of wildfires.
+The model will present the predicted information in an easy-to-understand format, making it accessible both to emergency response teams and to local residents who may be affected.

 ## Technologies Used
 ### Copernicus Sentinel-3 LST products